hannibal002/SkyHanni/FEATURES.md

 - Option to show the health of Voidgloom Seraph 4 during the laser phase (useful when trying to phase skip)
 - Show when Revenant Horror 5 is about to BOOM.
 - Hide the vanilla nametag of damage indicator bosses.
+- **Time to Kill** - Show the time it takes to kill the Slayer boss.

 ## Slayer
 + Hide poor slayer drop chat messages.